liquity/bold/README.md

 Though rounding error is inevitable, we should ensure that the error always “favors the system” - that is, the aggregate is always greater than the sum over Troves, and every Trove can be closed (until there is only 1 left in the system, as intended).

+### Discrepancy between `yieldGainsOwed` and sum of individual yield gains in StabilityPool

+StabilityPool increases `yieldGainsOwed` by the amount of BOLD yield it receives from interest minting, and decreases it by the claimed amount any time a depositor makes a claim.
+As such, `yieldGainsOwed` should always equal the sum of unclaimed yield present in deposits:

+`StabilityPool.getYieldGainsOwed() = SUM(StabilityPool.getDepositorYieldGain())`

+Currently, the discrepancy between these 2 can be rather large, especially if yield is received immediately after a liquidation that results in very little remaining deposited BOLD in StabilityPool.
+What's worse, the discrepancy can sometimes be negative, meaning if every depositor were to try and claim their gains, at some point we would try to reduce `yieldGainsOwed` below zero, resulting in arithmetic underflow.

+#### Solution

+Some imprecision in the StabilityPool arithmetic is inevitable, but we should avoid arithmetic underflow in `yieldGainsOwed` by ensuring the error stays positive.
+The root cause of the underflow is not yet clear, however it seems to be connected to our error feedback mechanism.

+[PR 261](https://github.com/liquity/bold/pull/261) contains a proof-of-concept patch that eliminates error correction while also simplifying the code in an effort make it easier to reason about.
+This fixes all currently known instances of arithmetic underflow.

+**TODO**: we should analyze the issue more and understand the root cause better.

 ## TODO - Oracles
 ### Oracle architecture and rationale
 ### Oracle logic